KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 (You can find ready-made WHL packages for your configuration)

 # What's next:
-1. Сopy this project using git to the folder `path_to_comfyui\ComfyUI\custom_nodes`
+1. Use **ComfyUI Manager** or copy this project using git to the folder `path_to_comfyui\ComfyUI\custom_nodes`
-2. Restart ComfyUI.
+3. Restart ComfyUI.
 We check in the console that custom nodes are loading without errors.
-3. Restarting the frontend (F5)
+4. Restarting the frontend (F5)
-4. Now the next node has appeared in the nodes.
+5. Now the next node has appeared in the nodes.
 <img width="1810" height="625" alt="+++" src="https://github.com/user-attachments/assets/b7a8605b-0f95-4751-8db1-76c043ff3309" />

-# Parameters:
+# Parameters (update):
 - `image`: *IMAGE* - analyzed image
 - `system prompt`: *STRING*, default: "You are a highly accurate vision-language assistant.
 Provide detailed, precise, and well-structured image descriptions." - role + rules + format.
 - `user prompt`: *STRING*, default: "Describe this image" - specific case + input data + variable wishes.